Contrastive Learning for Many-to-many Multilingual Neural Machine Translation: Experiment Results

 \subsection{English-Centric Directions}

 \paragraph{Supervised Directions}

 As shown in Table ~\ref{tab:supa}, \method clearly improves multilingual baselines by a large margin in 10 translation directions.
 Previously, multilingual machine translation underperforms bilingual translation in rich-resource scenarios.
-It is worth noting that our multilingual machine translation baseline is already very competitive.
+It is worth noting that our multilingual machine translation baseline is very competitive.
 It is even on par with the strong mBART bilingual model, which is fine-tuned on a large scale unlabeled monolingual dataset. \method further improves the performance.

-We summarize the key factors for the success training of our baseline\footnote{many-to-many Transformer trained on \dataset as in \citet{johnson-etal-2017-googles} except that we apply language indicator the same way as /method} \baselinea: \begin{inparaenum}[a)] \item The batch size plays a crucial role in the success of training multilingual NMT.
-We use $8\times200$ NVIDIA V100 to train the models and each batch contains about 3 million tokens. \item We enlarge the number of layers from 6 to 12 and observe significant improvements for multilingual NMT.
+We summarize the key factors for the success training of our baseline\footnote{many-to-many Transformer trained on \dataset as in \citet{johnson-etal-2017-googles} except that we apply language indicator the same way as \citet{fan2020beyond}} \baselinea: \begin{inparaenum}[a)] \item The batch size plays a crucial role in the success of training multilingual NMT.
+We use $8\times4$ NVIDIA V100 with update frequency 50 to train the models and each batch contains about 3 million tokens. \item We enlarge the number of layers from 6 to 12 and observe significant improvements for multilingual NMT.
 By contrast, the gains from increasing the bilingual model size is not that large. mBART also uses 12 encoder and decoder layers. \item We use gradient norm to stable the training.
-Without this regularization, the large scale training will be collapsed sometimes. \end{inparaenum}
+Without this regularization, the large scale training will collapse sometimes. \end{inparaenum}

 \paragraph{Unsupervised Directions} In Table~\ref{tab:supc}, we observe that \method achieves reasonable results on unsupervised translation directions.
 The language pairs of En-Nl, En-Pt, and En-Pl are never observed by \baselinea. \baselinea sometimes achieves reasonable BLEU for X$\rightarrow$En, e.g. $10.7$ for Pt$\rightarrow$En, since there are many similar languages in \dataset, such as Es and Fr.
 Not surprisingly, it totally fails on En$\rightarrow$X directions.
 By contrast, \method obtains +14.13 BLEU score on an average without explicitly introducing supervision signals for these directions.